 However, August can spawn monster storms too, like Hurricane Kiko in 1989.
 Kiko made it to Category 3 has it churned up the Sea of Cortez and made landfall on the East Cape with winds in excess of 120 MPH.
 Kiko was one of only three Category 3 storms to ever make landfall in Baja.
-(Kiko, Olivia and Odile) Kiko is most noteable for its speed.
+(Kiko, Olivia, and Odile) Kiko is most notable for its speed.
 The system first showed signs of development off the Tres Marias Islands and a short 42 hrs later the system made landfall on East Cape as a Category 3 Major Hurricane.

 September Tropical Cyclones Affecting Baja